TalkTalk broadband review

 |Overall average||Peak (8-10pm weekdays)|

-The boost from ADSL is significant, then, and worth the extra cost per month for high usage households.
+Overall though the boost from ADSL looks to be significant and worth the extra cost per month for high usage households.

 For more on the differences between TalkTalk and other BT Infinity wholesale resellers like Plusnet, Sky and EE see our big fibre showdown guide.